uwla/recoverable_secrets/README.md

 A standard for deterministic secure secrets recoverable by a single secret seed.

+**Note**: This is an initial draft of the standard.

 ## Goals

-To make it easy to generate, recover and manage several types of secrets, such as passwords, GPG keys, ssh keys, among others.
+- To make it easy to generate, recover and manage several types of secrets, such as passwords, GPG keys, ssh keys, among others.
+- To restore all secrets, if lost, by backing up just the secret seed.

 ## Specification

 We define a high-level abstract protocol for deterministic secrets derived  from a single secret seed, without specifying the underlying technologies behind  it, such as the cryptographic algorithms.

 ### Definitions